mtiller/recon/docs/SPEC.md

 }
 ```

-This is very similar to the `wall` format presented in Section
+This is very similar to the [`wall` format](#wall-format) .
+Again, we
-\ref{sec:wall_spec}.
-Again, we see file level metadata exactly as it
+see file level metadata exactly as it is used in the `wall` format.
-is used in the `wall` format.
-We also have the `"tabs"` and
+We also have the `"tabs"` and `"objs"` keys, also present in the
-`"objs"` keys, also present in the `wall` format but with an
+`wall` format but with an important distinction which is that the
-important distinction which is that the values that follows them have
+values that follows them have a different format, as we shall see
-a different format, as we shall see shortly.
+shortly.

 But we also have a new key, the `"comp"` key, which isn't present at
 all in the `wall` format.
 The value associated with the `"comp"` key